The Nikon Z7 is a high-resolution mirrorless camera that comes with the new Z-mount system and offers great features for professional photographers.

 Among the currently available Z-mount lenses, the NIKKOR Z 24-70mm f/4 S, which runs about $996.95, would be our top recommended choice as it offers excellent focal range that gives you more versatility for shooting different subject matter than a prime lens.

-Get more details about the Z7's lenses and autofocus system in the video above by Jared Polin.
+Get more details about the lenses and autofocus system in this Nikon mirrorless camera in the video above by Jared Polin.

-Have Nikon questions?
+Have Nikon camera questions that weren't answered in this Nikon Z7 review?
 Ask in the Nikon Camera Forum.